“We must work for a robust democracy”

 Monday, February 12th marks the 90th anniversary of the outbreak of the February struggles of 1934, which led to the ban of social democracy and the cementing of the corporate state dictatorship.
 “It was the final elimination of democracy in the First Republic,” said Bernd Dobesberger, the education chairman of the state SP, on Sunday at the memorial event at the party headquarters on Linzer Landstrasse.

-“Never again is now”
+“Never once more is now”

 The first shots were fired here – in the former Hotel Schiff – 90 years ago.
-After a wreath-laying ceremony in the inner courtyard, the lecture “Never again is now” by the German political scientist Nadja Meisterhans was on the program.
+After a wreath-laying ceremony in the inner courtyard, the lecture “Never once more is now” by the German political scientist Nadja Meisterhans was on the program.
 She tried to draw a connection to the present.

-Democracy is “in danger again,” said Meisterhans.
+Democracy is “in danger once more,” said Meisterhans.
 This can be seen, for example, in the rise of right-wing populist and right-wing extremist parties and movements.
 They would use upheavals and crises for their rise.
 “They don’t solve crises, they have no interest in that,” said Meisterhans.
 “They only exploit crises for their own purposes.”

 “This is a politics of fear and resentment,” said Meisterhans.
 And even if you can’t compare the periods directly, that was similar in the interwar period to what it is now.
 “We are in a phase of upheaval.
 There are losers and people who are afraid.”